qmacro/cloud-platform-workflow-virtual-pilot/exercises/07/readme.md

 After completing these steps you'll know how to instantiate new workflows from Postman (and, by inference, from other API clients and tools).
 You'll also have a closer feel to what's going on behind the scenes in the SAP API Business Hub with respect to authentication.

-### 1. Open Postman and import the Workflow CodeJam collection
+### 1. Open Postman and import the Workflow Collection

 The API call you made in a previous exercise has been encapsulated into a small Postman collection that you can import and use.